Sardinettes tartare with baked pumpkin and parsley-cilantro pesto à la Thomas Vetter

 Sardinettes-Tatar mit gebackenem Kürbis und Petersilien-Koriander-Pesto à la Thomas Vetter - Maître Philippe & Filles

-At the beginning of October, Thomas Vetter represented us at the Berlin Food Week and held a workshop on "Cooking with vintage sardines" together with my sister Anaïs.
-The recipe prepared for this occasion was so well received by the visitors and participants that we would like to present it again here.
+At the beginning of October, Thomas Vetter represented us at Berlin Food Week, where he and my sister Anaïs held a workshop on "Cooking with Vintage Sardines."
+The recipe prepared for the event was so well received by visitors and participants that we'd like to present it again here.

-It fits perfectly into the season, picks up on the currently ubiquitous pumpkin and puts it in a new light in combination with sardines and coriander - a welcome change from the classic pumpkin soup...
+It's a perfect fit for the season, taking the currently ubiquitous pumpkin and putting it in a new light in combination with sardine and coriander – a welcome change from the classic pumpkin soup...

 1 - 2 cans of Sardinettes piquantes from Les Mouettes d'Arvor